nex3/nex3.github.io/source/blog/257-oaties-films.md

 [_Wake Up Dead Man_]: https://letterboxd.com/nex3/film/wake-up-dead-man/

-The other sad fact of this year is that there's no film from it that hit me hard enough that I have it a full five stars.
+The other sad fact of this year is that there's no film from it that hit me hard enough that I have given it a full five stars.
 I do try to be conservative about giving out my highest possible rating, but despite that I've watched multiple five-star films each year all the way back through 2021.
 Worse still, looking back through the films that came out this year and my friends' reactions to